cmantuano/askdata-docs/docs/how-to-create-a-data-card.md

 When you are done just click **Add** and you are good to go!

-## Create it from a feed
+### Create it from a feed

-If you have already [created a feed](https://docs.askdata.com/docs/be-productive-with-feeds.html), you can simply add a new card by clicking **New Data Card** and customize it with your name.
+If you have already [created a feed](https://docs.askdata.com/docs/be-productive-with-feeds.html), select it and add a new card by clicking **New Data Card** and customize it with your name.

 <p align="center">
   <img src="media/data_card_from_feed.PNG" style="max-width:500px"  />